Are you living and breathing your yoga ON and OFF the mat?

 According to practice, we often suffer because of not knowing our true Self and because of the illusion of separation of our individual consciousness from Universal Consciousness.
 The Yoga Sutras act as a practical guide to assist you on your journey of remembering this union.

-The Yoga Sutras were composed by a man (and most likely many of his students) named Patanjali, presumably from India, living somewhere between the 2nd and 4th century BC.
+The Yoga Sutras were composed by a man (and most likely many of his students) named Patanjali, presumably from India, estimated to have lived between 2nd century BCE to 4th century CE.
 Patanjali is also credited with developing Sanskrit grammar and basic text of Ayurveda.

 The Yoga Sutras contain 196 verses, which discuss the aim of yoga, the development of the processes which involves the ‘8 Limbs of Yoga’ and finally, how you strive for liberation and self-realization which is the 8th limb of yoga also called Samadhi in Sanskrit.